givingjar/blog.givingjar.org/about.md

 permalink: /about/
 ---

-Giving Jar is an upcoming platform that makes it convenient for people online to donate to the charities of their choice.

-This platform is being built with three important ideas in mind.
+The Giving Jar platform is being built with three important ideas in mind.

 #### Help people find charities that share their cause.